LaravelFreelancerNL/laravel-arangodb/docs/compatibility-list.md

 delete / truncate

 ### Debugging
-dd / dump / toSql
+dd  / dump / toSql / ddRawSql / dumpRawSql / toRawSql

-#### Incompatible debugging functions
-dumpRawSql / ddRawSql

 ## <a name="eloquent"></a>Eloquent
 The methods listed below are specific to Eloquent.